deckhouse/virtualization/docs/USER_GUIDE.md

 ### Configuring CPU and coreFraction

-When you create a virtual machine (VM), you can customize how much CPU resources it will use by using the `cores` and `coreFraction` parameters.
-These parameters determine how many virtual cores the VM “sees” and what minimum fraction of their power it is guaranteed to receive.
+When creating a virtual machine, you can configure how much CPU resources it will use using the `cores` and `coreFraction` parameters.
+The `cores` parameter specifies the number of virtual CPU cores allocated to the VM.
+The `coreFraction` parameter specifies the guaranteed minimum share of processing power allocated to each core.

 {{< alert level="warning">}}
 Available `coreFraction` values may be defined in the VirtualMachineClass resource for a given range of cores (`cores`), in which case only those values may be used.
 {{< /alert >}}

+Let's look at an example:
-The `cores` parameter specifies the number of virtual processor cores available to the VM.
-For example, if you specify `cores: 2`, the VM will run as if it has two cores.
-The `coreFraction` parameter specifies the minimum guaranteed power share of each core in percent.
-For example, with `coreFraction: 10%` the VM will always get at least 10% of each core's performance, even if the node (physical server) is heavily loaded.
-If the node has free resources, however, the VM can use up to 100% of each core's power, maximizing performance.
+If you specify `cores: 2`, the VM will be allocated two virtual cores corresponding to the two physical cores of the hypervisor.
+If `coreFraction: 20%`, the VM is guaranteed to receive at least 20% of the processing power of each core, regardless of the hypervisor node utilization.
+At the same time, if there are free resources on the node, the VM can use up to 100% of each core's power to maximize performance.
+Thus, the VM is guaranteed to receive 0.2 CPUs of each physical core and can utilize up to 100% of the power of two cores (2 CPUs) if there are idle resources on the node.

+{{< alert level="info">}}
+If the `coreFraction` parameter is not defined, each VM virtual core is allocated 100% of the physical hypervisor CPU core.
+{{{< /alert >}}

 Let's look at an example configuration:
 ```yaml